The timezone information files used by tzset(3) are

 glitches to rarely used timestamps and allow simple partial workarounds in

-writers designed to generate new-version data useful even for older-version
+writers designed to generate newer-version data useful even for

-readers.
-This section attempts to document these compatibility issues and
+older-version readers.
+This section attempts to document these compatibility

-workarounds, as well as to document other common bugs in readers.
+issues and workarounds as well as documenting other common bugs in

 Interoperability problems with TZif include the following: